 - It is not recommended to visit Jabl-e-Noor and Thawr before Hajj.

-- If you do not have experience in climbing/walking on mountains and it’s your first time in Makkah, It’s better to leave these mountains for your Umra/second trip.
-You may get unwell especially people with Knee issues may lose their Tawaf.
+- The journey to Thawr cave is longer as compared to Hira cave and should be started as early as possible in morning to reach before noon.
+You may get unwell especially people with Knee issues may lose their Tawaf for the day.
 For young visitors, Jabl-e-Noor is easier to climb and also has clear path to reach Hira cave.
+The point is also a bit crowded.

 - Jabl-e-Thawr takes more than 4-5 hours to climb and get back and there is no clear direction to reach Thawr cave.